 All pampas , regardless of the colour of the flowers should now be removed.

 Similar Plants: Some of the native grasses such as cutting grass can look similar to Pampas, however there is no mistaking the striking Pampas flower heads for any other plant.
+When not in flower they may be distinguished from native Cutting Grasses (Gahnia spp.) by the presence of curled dry leaves at the base of the plant.

 Common Pampas: Cortaderia selloana